 - Mission: Impossible: In "For Art's Sake", the IMF have to shut down a murderous gentleman thief and recover his store of stolen art.

 - Robin Hood, in his usual classic portrayals, robs from the rich and gives to the poor.
 In some versions, he is a former Noble, making him more literally a Gentleman Thief.

 - Sly Cooper is a cartoonish, raccoon, video game equivalent.
 He even has his own Worthy Opponent in the form of Carmelita Fox, with whom UST is a pronounced, recurring theme.

 - Balthier from Final Fantasy XII is the embodiment of this trope.

-- The Yatagarasu in Investigations, except the calling card is always sent after the theft...and what the Yatagarasu steals is the 'truth'.
-In other words, they (yes, they) uncover, steal, and deliver to the authorities incriminating information regarding people who otherwise can't be touched by the law, so that they'll actually be forced to pay for their crimes.
+- The Yatagarasu in Investigations, except the calling card is always sent after the theft...and what the Yatagarasu steals is the "truth".
+In other words, they (yes, they) uncover, steal, and deliver to the media incriminating information regarding people who otherwise can't be touched by the law, so that they'll actually be forced to pay for their crimes.
 The Yatagarasu's signature music is even CALLED Gentleman Thief.

 - The Gentleman Thief from Zork I, naturally.

 - Risque the thief, from Dokapon Kingdom.
 He acts similarly to Boo in the Mario Party series, but instead of a ghostly cackle, he has a roguish laugh and a Nice Hat.

 - Skye from Harvest Moon DS has—are you ready for this?—a "Maiden Chick Beam" that freezes women so that he can steal from them (of course, they're usually too busy swooning to stop him anyways).
 He also leaves a note before he steals, informing his targets of when he will arrive.